bacaar/exuCobot/README.md

-# exuCobot
+# ExuCoBot

-Exudyn-Collaboration-Robot
+Exudyn-Collaborative-Robot

-Masterthesis of Aaron Bacher at University of Innsbruck
+Master's thesis of Aaron Bacher, University of Innsbruck

 Expansion for Exudyn (https://github.com/jgerstmayr/EXUDYN) in order to allow physical interaction with simulation model via robot